Lisse

 Keukenhof

-The fields outside Keukenhof
+The Fields Outside Keukenhof

-The commercial bulb fields surrounding Lisse are not open to visitors but are visible from the roads and cycling paths between towns.
-The fields are farmed strips - typically single-colour blocks of tulips or hyacinths that are vividly uniform.
-The flowering ends abruptly in late April when growers decapitate the blooms to direct energy back into the bulbs rather than seeds.
-After that, the fields are green and then bare.
-The flower strip cycling route (Bloembollenroute, 60km, signposted from Leiden to Haarlem) covers the best viewing areas.
+The commercial bulb fields surrounding Lisse are not open to visitors but are visible from roads and cycling paths between towns.
+They are farmed strips – typically single-colour blocks of tulips or hyacinths that are vividly uniform.
+The flowering ends abruptly in late April when growers decapitate the blooms to direct energy back into the bulbs rather than seeds; after that the fields go green, then bare, then prepared for the next cycle.

 Practicalities

-Direct buses (line 854) run from Amsterdam’s Schiphol Airport to the Keukenhof entrance from mid-March to mid-May (approximately 40 minutes, EUR 9.50 single).
+Direct buses (line 854) run from Amsterdam’s Schiphol Airport to the Keukenhof entrance from mid-March to mid-May, approximately 40 minutes, EUR 9.50 single.
 This is the most convenient approach from Amsterdam without a car.
 The same bus runs from Leiden central station.

 Staying